 - Qasim advocates for protections against anti-LGBTQ+ discrimination, bullying in the work place, in housing, and in our education system, among others.

-As Senator, Qasim will continue to work to ensure equal protection under the law for all Virginians.
+As Congressman, Qasim will continue to work to ensure equal protection under the law for all Virginians.

 Qasim Rashid believes that Virginia’s election districts should be fair and free of partisan gerrymandering.
 Gerrymandered districts have long plagued the Commonwealth of Virginia, allowing power to be taken away from citizens at the ballot box.
 Instead of letting voters pick their representatives, the powerful pick their voters by designing districts that keep them in power.
 This must change.